PicTrbd/Random_Stuff/README.md

 ____

 These are random stuffs I'm doing, sometimes for fun, sometimes for school projects.
-Copy pasterino these projects won't help your and can only bring you problems.
+Copy pasterino these projects won't help you and can only bring you problems.

 Regards,